kobolabs/metadata-moments/README.md

 **_Publication Date_**</br>

 • Your eBook's publication date is what appears on the product/item page on the Kobo store.
-It is a display value only and does not trigger sales.
+It is a display value only and does not trigger sales.</br>
 • If no publication date is included, the default date is set to December 2009.

 **_On Sale Date/Embargo date_**</br>

 • The On Sale Date is when your title is made active on site.
 If your book is available for preorder, it is the date it goes from preorder to regular sale.
-This is also the date the epub will be available for download to customer libraries.
+This is also the date the epub will be available for download to customer libraries.</br>
 • If a Publication Date set in the future is provided but an On Sale Date is missing, the default On Sale Date will match the Publication Date.
-If the Publication Date is set in the past or is missing, the default On Sale Date will be the date metadata is loaded.
+If the Publication Date is set in the past or is missing, the default On Sale Date will be the date metadata is loaded.</br>
-*In ONIX 3.0 the Embargo Date should be used as the On Sale Date field is deprecated.
+_In ONIX 3.0 the Embargo Date should be used as the On Sale Date field is deprecated._

 **_Announcement date_**</br>